jcalpickard/jcalpickard.github.io/_compost/bogostian-carpentry.md

 The products of carpentry are sincere philosophical/investigative outputs; 'not mere accidents, waypoints on the way to something else.'
 (Bogost 2012) Not a means to an ends.
 Prototypes embodying and advancing philosophical inquiry, providing fuzzy, speculative glimpses insight into the worlds of objects.
 Exploring ontology by practicing it?
 Playful, earnest, and sincere.

+Model-making?

 Philosophical lab equipment? (what work does this analogy do?)

 Engaging directly with the material?
 Letting material and body serve as co-authors?
+A tactice, embodied experience.

 > An obvious question, then: must scholarly productivity take written form?
 Is writing the most efficient and appropriate material for judging academic work?
 If the answer is yes, it is so only by convention.
 <cite>— Ian Bogost, _Alien Phenomenology_ (2012)</cite>